indrabasak/indrabasak.github.io/_posts/2021-05-23-rays-world-of-advertising.md

 One can notice the influence of Ray's days at Santiniketan in the brush drawings of Jabakusum hair oil ads.
-The ads were making fun of modern women hesitancy to comb hair or take showers in order to prevent hair loss.
+The ads were making fun of modern women's hesitancy to comb hair or take showers in order to prevent hair loss.
 Like Ray's sketches in his short stories, one gets the underlying message of these ads without even reading the accompanied text.